 It is important to make sure your current employees feel engaged, motivated and valued.
 Encourage them to take on new projects, offer training and career advancement opportunities, and recognize employees for good performance.
 Employees who feel stimulated, valued and appreciated are more likely to stick around.

 Regularly review pay and benefits.

-Although employee compensation partly depends on your company budget, review and modify employee benefits and salaries as often as you can.
-The longer an employee works for your company, the more they can hone their skills and expertise – they should be rewarded for that.
+Although employee compensation partly depends on your company’s budget, review and modify employee benefits and salaries as often as you can.
+The longer an employee works for your company, the more they can hone their skills and expertise – and they should be rewarded for that.
 Offering competitive pay and benefits can make employees feel appreciated and keep them from seeking employment elsewhere.

 “It’s essential to keep your pay and benefits under review to make sure you’re offering staff a competitive reward package,” Andrews said.
 “If staff feel you are failing to recognize their worth and true market value, then you face the risk of them leaving you for a competitor who is willing to invest in them.”

 Turn over a new leaf for your team